chrisbradleyy/LeDataSciFi.github.io/assignments/guidelines-asgn.md

 ### **Q: What should your repo contain?**

-#### **A: In addition to your Python code/Jupyter-based report, everything that is necessary to replicate your findings!** Your peers should be able to download the folder to their computer and execute the main analysis file and receive back the same results you generated.
+#### **A: In addition to your Python code/Jupyter-based report, everything that is necessary to replicate your findings!**
+Your peers should be able to download the folder to their computer and execute the main analysis file and receive back the same results you generated.

 #### **TIP #1:** Before you push what you think are your final changes to the master repo...
 Delete all temporary files you generated, along with any outputs, and rerun the analysis/code as though you just downloaded.
 Did it work?
 If not, then the code is not reproducible.
 Probably, you referenced a temporary file you created outside of the flow of the code, or accidentally put an input file in the temporary file folder.
 Whoops!

 #### **TIP #2:** After you push what you think are your final changes to the master repo...
 Download it to your computer in a different spot (say a temporary folder on your desktop), and run the analysis again, there.
 Did it work?
 If not, then the code is not reproducible outside the directory you built it in.
-Probably, your code included absolute path references like `C:\Users\DonBowen\Documents\project1\code\main_analysis.py` (bad!!!) instead of relative path references like `code\main_analysis.py` (good!!!).
+Probably, your code included absolute path references like "C:\Users\DonBowen\Documents\project1\code\main_analysis.py" (bad!!!) instead of relative path references like "code\main_analysis.py" (good!!!).

 ### **Q: What are my reviewers grading?**

-#### **A:**  Details on what exactly is graded and how depend on the specific assignment (and you'll see this when the assignment is posted), but for a good summary, see the [Guidelines for peer review](guidelines-peerreview.html) page.
+#### **A:**  Each assignment has different criterion, which you'll see when when the assignment is posted.
+For a good summary, see the [Guidelines for peer review](guidelines-peerreview.html) page.

+Generically and briefly, I'll say the important themes are:
+- reproducibility
+- organization of the repo (can an outside discern what is going on?)
-Generically and briefly, I'll say that reproducibility is huge.
-Additionally, they will specifically look at (1) your README.md file, which should describe the repo to readers and (2) the main analysis file.
+- the README.md file, which should describe the repo to readers
+- the main analysis file.
+More on this in the next Q...

 ### **Q: How can I get a great grade on assignments?**